Richardy11/Richardy11.github.io/_pages/about.md

   - /about.html
 ---

 I am enthusiastic about pursuing opportunities in biomedical engineering and bridging the gap between the nervous system and machines.
-For this purpose, I pursue double majors in **electrical engineering** and **neuroscience** to deepen my understanding of neuronal signal interpretation and its translation to devices.
-Currently, my research revolves around implantable devices, spike sorting, and neural reinnervation surguries.
-I also have extensive experience in myoelectric-controlled neuroprosthetics, EMG decoding, and spinal cord injury rehabilitation.
+To acheive this goal, I trained in **electrical engineering** and **neuroscience** to develop a strong foundation in neural signal interpretation and its translation to devices.
+My current research focuses on implantable neural interfaces, spike sorting, and motor reinnervation surgeries.
+I also bring extensive experience in myoelectric-controlled neuroprosthetics, EMG decoding, and spinal cord injury rehabilitation.

-Neuroengineering has been a long-standing passion, sparked during high school when I volunteered at a rehabilitation center in Beijing.
-Since then, I have dedicated myself to advancing research in neuroengineering, with the goal of making meaningful contributions to this impactful and exciting field.
+My interest in neuroengineering began in high school while volunteering at a rehabilitation center in Beijing.
+Since then, I have remained committed to advancing the field, driven by a desire to restore human function and deepen our understanding of biology through technology.

 ![Myself](/images/myself.png)